 This kind of circular, flawed reasoning is also apparent in the way we think about work.
 We assume because we fit our jobs so well and because we spend so much time and energy on them then that means they are both meaningful and important and so worth the investment of even more time and effort.

 This mindset also explains why so many professions feel they are not given the respect and credit they deserve for the important job they do.
 Read any profession’s media and it won’t be long before you come across somebody telling you about their frustration that the world doesn’t take their profession more seriously and doesn’t understand just how important it is.
-You can try this with architecture, design, facilities management, HR, technology, marketing and whatever.
+You can try this with architecture, design, facilities management, HR, technology, marketing and other domains.
 It’s always the same story.

 Because these ways of thinking are hardwired, it can be difficult for us to take an objective stance on the matter.
 Until we can accept that the hole will exist after we’ve evaporated, then we will continue to behave the way we do.
 That does not mean there should be no meaning in what we do.
 In fact Russell himself claims that “all serious success in work depends upon some genuine interest in the material with which the work is concerned”.
 But in an age in which the coronavirus and automation and all the rest mean we will soon have to arrive at a new philosophy of life and work, we need to keep things real and decide what really matters.